tobbykin/near-ai-learning-hub/tutorials/message-storage-agent.md

-# Building a Secure, Context-Aware AI Agent with Persistent Message Storage
+# Designing a Secure AI Agent for Decentralized Systems: Verified Messaging and Persistent Storage

 In decentralized systems such as NEAR, AI agents exchange data using a structured messaging model.
 In this guide, we explain how to build a simple Python-based AI agent that creates, verifies, and persistently stores messages.
 This process is essential for ensuring data integrity, secure inter-agent communication, and maintaining historical context for advanced processing.